patriksimek/node-ctask/README.md

 ```

 In this example, ctask will execute one task per second up to 4 concurrent tasks
 (depends on number of workers spawned).
-Each task whill end after 5 seconds and its
+Each task will end after 5 seconds and its
 worker will be released to perform a new task.

 Number of concurrent tasks is alway equal to number of spawned workers.
 You can spawn